rcpao-smartm-com/cxl-raw-enabler/README.md

 is 6.7.6.
 Version 6.7.7 and Ubuntu 24.04 kernel version 6.8.0-39 do not.

-## Make Ubuntu GRUB2 remember the last choice (from https://askubuntu.com/a/149572)
+## Make Ubuntu GRUB2 remember the last choice

 $ sudo nano /etc/default/grub
 # GRUB_DEFAULT=0